Goal 04

 All cancer survivors should have the opportunity to achieve their highest level of health possible, also known as health equity.
 Unfortunately, there are obstacles to health that can affect where and how cancer survivors live, grow, learn, work, play, worship, access care, and age.
 These barriers can create differences in health care utilization, quality of care, and health outcomes, also known as health disparities.

-The NCI Office of Cancer Survivorship, in collaboration with other divisions, programs, and offices of NCI and NIH, supports innovative health equity and health disparities research.
+The NCI Office of Cancer Survivorship, in collaboration with other divisions, programs, and offices of NCI and NIH, supports innovative health disparities research.
 In a recent portfolio analysis published in the Journal of the National Cancer Institute, DCCPS authors identified NIH-funded survivorship grants focused on populations experiencing health disparities, as well as opportunities for future research.

 From the analysis, DCCPS authors have identified gaps in funded research on specific populations, cancer types, and focus areas of survivorship science.
 There is an opportunity for further survivorship research to include more cancer survivors from sexual and gender minority populations, American Indian and Alaska Native populations, and Native Hawaiian and other Pacific Islander populations.
 Additionally, there is a need to address the neighborhood-built environment and societal-level factors that drive unfair differences in health outcomes.